Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ---

 ### 🟢 2.
 Product
 The Product table contains details about all available products in the inventory.
 Each product is uniquely identified by ProductID, ensuring precise tracking.
-The ProductName and Description fields provide essential details about the product, aiding customers and staff in identifying items.
-The UnitPrice field determines the cost per unit of the product, which is crucial for pricing calculations in orders.
-The Category field categorizes products, helping organize items into groups such as Raw Materials or Finished Goods.
+The ProductName and Description columns provide essential details about the product, aiding customers and staff in identifying items.
+The UnitPrice column determines the cost per unit of the product, which is crucial for pricing calculations in orders.
+The Category column categorizes products, helping organize items into groups such as Raw Materials or Finished Goods.
 This structured data allows for effective product management, pricing strategies, and inventory control.

 | **Columns Name**   | **Data Type**         | **Description**                                                   |
 | ---------------- | --------------------- | ----------------------------------------------------------------- |